-Research has shown that the psychological stress experienced by women with fertility struggles is similar to that of women coping with other chronic conditions such as cancer.
+Research has shown that the psychological stress experienced by women with fertility issue is similar to that of women coping with other chronic conditions such as cancer.
 If you’re having a hard time coping with fertility, you are not alone.
 There are women all over the world experiencing this same issue even if that fact does not help you.
 Fertility can be extremely stressful as it creates a great deal of uncertainty and an emotional charge which often gets exacerbated by medical interventions.
 Like some other more visible conditions, you can’t see fertility.
 Because it’s such a private matter, it is often kept a secret.

 As overwhelming as your fertility journey may seem at times, it is important to know that it won’t last forever.

-It is important to know that fertility is not anyone’s fault.
+It is important to know that the fertility process is not anyone’s fault.
 Many individuals going through the experience blame themselves for their fertility issues.
 They either blame it on things they’ve done in their past or the stress they are experiencing today.
 In my counselling practice, I often hear women say “My stress level is impacting my ability to get pregnant.” or “I work too hard at my job and this is my punishment.”
-Perhaps the self-blame is a natural knee jerk mechanism that seems to restore a sense of control to a situation that is very much out of our control.
+Perhaps the self-blame is a natural knee jerk mechanism that seems to restore a sense of control or peace of mind to a situation that is very much out of our control.
 However, this is a false sense of control that is maladaptive and unhelpful.
 It makes individuals feel responsible for what is happening to them.
 This is not your fault.
 Just like other medical diagnosis; you did not cause this.

 The struggle with fertility creates an unwavering mobilization to “fix the problem.”
 Part of this fixing and figuring out becomes a whole exploration on its own.
 You may feel a constant desire to research information related to your diagnosis or see what others have done to bring success.
 Everybody’s journey is different.
 Some of the information we come across through the internet may not be applicable to your situation and can even trigger your own grief.